Schwenger/House-Of-Tweets/tools/PhotoMiner/README.md

 - input: `twitter_each.json` (hard-coded)
 - output: `pols.json` (hard-coded; note: in this directory, not in `/backend/`)
 - output format: see `/backend/README.md`
+- SIDE-EFFECTS: all images will be put into the `preview` directory, which must not already exist.

 ## Bird images